2018 NFL Roster Bubble: Biggest Names Who Could Be Cut

 The Green Bay Packers selected Quinten Rollins in the second round of the 2015 draft.
 He broke into the rotation as a reserve during his rookie campaign, then started 10 games the following year with mixed results.
 The Miami (Ohio) product landed on injured reserve with a torn Achilles last October, which ended an abysmal third year in which he took just 139 defensive snaps.

-The Packers signed Tramon Williams, who's played well through two preseason games, and selected Jaire Alexander and Josh Jackson in the first and second rounds of April's draft.
-All three should make the roster, along with 2017 second-rounder Kevin King and Davon House, who re-signed on a one-year deal after starting 12 games last season.
+The Packers signed Tramon Williams, who's played well through two preseason games in his second stint with the team, and selected Jaire Alexander and Josh Jackson in the first and second rounds of April's draft, respectively.
+All three should make the roster along with 2017 second-rounder Kevin King and Davon House, who re-signed on a one-year deal after starting 12 games last season.

 Rollins will have an uphill battle to make the cut at cornerback.

 According to Michael Cohen of The Athletic, the coaching staff moved Rollins to the slot during organized team activities, then to safety, where he's played in exhibition action.
-Still, the Packers beat writer feels it's a tough road to the final 53-man roster for the fourth-year veteran:
+Still, the Packers beat writer feels the fourth-year veteran has a tough road to the final 53-man roster:

 "The path to a roster spot is still murky for Rollins, but it's not unreasonable to think he could provide more depth and positional versatility than the likes of Jermaine Whitehead and Marwin Evans, who were at the bottom of the safety depth chart last season."